RoyallDesigns/closest_robot_service/README.md

 - Documentation:
   - `pydoc` or `Doxygen` comments should be added to the publicly accessible methods, functions, and classes of this project to explain what the preconditions, postconditions, accepted data types, returned data types, thrown exceptions, etc. are.
-Currently, the test harness does a reasonable job of explaining how to use and develop with the implementatipon provided in this project, but formal documentation should be provided.
+Currently, the test harness does a reasonable job of explaining how to use the current system and develop a larger system with the implementatipon provided in this project, but formal documentation should be provided.
   - High Level, User Documentation could be created to provide a more formal explanation of how this service should be employed, depending on its use cases.
 - Python Package Setup: